dincerkilic/KUMC_notes/README.md

 **git commmit -m "message"**: save changes.

 **git push origin master**: upload files to github.
 To be able to do that you need to make github to recognize your machine.
 Create ssh key.
 Add it to github (github.com > settings > SHH and GPG keys). master is branch that we want to push to.
+Be in the folder of the repository to push it.

 **What if you create a folder on local first?**